 Okay, since I haven't written many in-depth posts for a while, here's a brief sampling of things I've seen/listened to, and found interesting:

 "Bonnie and Clyde" (1967)-Warren Beatty and Faye Dunaway bring 60's style and anti-establishment feeling to the 1930's Depression-era criminals Clyde Barrow and Bonnie Parker.
 What makes "Bonnie and Clyde" successful isn't how faithful it is to the period, but how it brings a touch of the present to the past, and it makes the story feel contemporary.
 Of course, that "contemporary" feeling is now 40-plus years old, but it still feels fresh, it's a beautifully photographed film, and it looks fantastic in Blu-Ray.
 (Warren and Faye look fantastic in Blu-Ray, too.)
 Clyde is a B.S. artist, and Beatty knows exactly how to play him.
 Clyde is able to make anyone believe anything he says, a trait that he seems to share with the man portraying him.
 (I had to smirk at the irony of ladies' man Beatty playing the impotent Clyde, though.
 Hearing Beatty protest to Dunaway, "I ain't much of a lover boy!" is pretty funny.)
 Casting the unknown Dunaway as Bonnie was a gamble that paid off.
-Beatty first envisioned his then-girlfriend Natalie Wood as Bonnie, but she turned him down.
+Beatty first envisioned his ex-girlfriend Natalie Wood as Bonnie, but she turned him down.
 It worked to have a fresh face as Bonnie, someone who didn't have a star image.
 Dunaway was also very different looking, with her high cheekbones and angular face.
 She wore the period clothes very well, and she also brought a sensuality to the role, check out the scene at the beginning where she and Clyde drink Cokes and she strokes Clyde's pistol.
 (There may be some symbolism going on there.)
 "Bonnie and Clyde" also introduced more realistic violence to the movies, even though it looks pretty tame today.
 (Except for the final scene, which still retains its power.)

 "Glengarry Glen Ross" (1992)-What a cast!
 There's Al Pacino's great, smarmy performance as Ricky Roma, Jack Lemmon's hapless Shelley "The Machine" Levene, Ed Harris's angry, bitter, profane Dave Moss, plus Alan Arkin, Kevin Spacey, Jonathan Pryce, and of course, Alec Baldwin. ("Coffee's for closers only!")
 This is a collection of great performances by truly gifted actors at the height of their powers.
 Jack Lemmon in particular is brilliant, as he gets to show a huge range of emotion.
 If you like great actors saying "fuck" a lot, this one's for you.
 There's something great about hearing Jack Lemmon drop the f-bomb.